Photo by Robert Kneschke / Shutterstock.com

 Talk with people you meet to gather a sense of how friendly the community is.
 If you are looking for a faith community, investigate the congregations that might appeal to you and attend services at several to test the waters.
 Ask yourself where and how you will make friends.
 Shop the grocery stores at a couple of different times of day and week to see if people are interacting or simply hurrying in and out.
 Try to pick up a sense of how warm and open to newcomers the town is.
 Even those who are not social types may be unhappy in an atmosphere that is cold, exclusive or frenetic.

-9. Cafes, restaurants and gathering places
+9. Cafes, restaurants and gathering places are everywhere

 sutulastock / Shutterstock.com